Handicap

 handicap index is the measure of a player’s demonstrated ability.
 It is expressed to one decimal point (eg. 8.5).
 When someone asks you "What is your handicap?" this is the number they are referring to.
 Your course handicap is based on your handicap index but takes into consideration the difficulty of the specific course you are playing.
 We will talk about that in part 2.

-Your LPGA Amateurs Membership fees include the LPGA Amateurs Handicap Service, an app that lets you track your golf scores and establish a handicap.
-First you will want to download the app onto your phone.
-You can also enter your scores on a desktop computer by logging into your membership portal and clicking on My Handicap, then Post a Score
+Your LPGA Amateurs Membership gives you a discount to GHIN, an app that lets you track your golf scores and establish a handicap.
+See above for instructions on how to set up a GHIN.
+Once you have done that you will want to download the app onto your phone.
+You can also enter your scores on a desktop computer by logging into your GHIN account.

-Tap on the Gross box under Hole 1 to take you to the next screen where you will enter your score on that hole.
+Tap on the Score box under Hole 1 to enter your score on that hole.
 The maximum score you can take on any hole when you don't have a handicap is par + 5.
-If your score was higher than that the app will automatically adjust it to the max score.
+If your score was higher than that the app will automatically adjust it to the max score (for example Hole #3 was automatically adjusted down because it exceeded the max score for that hole.
+More about max scores in the next section.)
 This is important to remember when you are worried about keeping the pace during a round of golf, any score above par + 5 will not matter for your handicap so you might as well pick up and move on to the next hole.
 (Note this does not apply if you are in a tournament, you must finish every hole no matter what your score is.)
-Once you have your score entered on the first hole tap the arrow to the right and it will move to the next hole.
-Enter all of your scores and then tap the checkmark in the upper right hand corner.
+Once you have your score entered on the first hole it will move to the next hole automatically.
+You can see the total score is also calculated automatically.
+Enter all of your scores and then tap Post Score.

 I have a Handicap Index, Now What?